flazedd/cs4575-project1/cs4575_project1/g2_ml_libraries.md

 - CPU: AMD Ryzen 5 3600 6 cores@3593Mhz, 12 logical cores
 - RAM: 16GB
 - GPU: NVIDIA RTX 2060 Super
+- Python 3.11.8
+- Poetry 1.8.3 (dependency management)
+- Tensorflow (keras) 2.18.0
+- Torch 2.6.0
+- Jax  0.5.0
+- Other dependencies can be found in the Github repository used to carry out the [experiment](https://github.com/flazedd/cs4575-project1)
+- [EnergiBridge 0.0.7](https://github.com/tdurieux/EnergiBridge/releases/tag/v0.0.7) is used and the necessary files are already included in the repository

 Some other settings under which the experiment runs:
 - All applications are closed in task manager, except an Administrator Powershell which executes the experiment